anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-kotlin-classes.md

 The `Pet` class should have the following methods:
 * `Pet(name, age, kind)` constructor: takes `name` (a string), `age` (an integer, in years), and `kind` (a string, like `"dog"` or `"cat"`), with all three as instance variables
 * `rename(name)`: updates the name of a pet; returns nothing
+    * If you are feeling fancy, try out doing this as a custom setter instead
 * `updateAge()`: updates the age when the pet has a birthday; returns nothing

 Create a file `Pet.kt` and put your code there.
 To get you started, here is a `main` function you can use to test part of your implementation: